Monternano Castle

 History

-Monternano was one of the most powerful and greatest castles of Val of Elsa, named since the 1089 in an act of donation from the Countess Mingarda di Morando to Giovanni di Benzo, then confirmed in fief to the Counts Guidi by the Emperors Arrigo VI and Frederick II.
-From the Guidi family it was granted to the Sienese family of the Squarcialupi, and the castle became their main stronghold.
+Monternano was one of the most powerful and greatest castles of Val of Elsa, named since 1089 in an act of donation from the Countess Mingarda di Morando to Giovanni di Benzo, then confirmed in fief to the Counts Guidi by the Emperors Arrigo VI and Frederick II.
+From the Guidi family, it was granted to the Sienese family of the Squarcialupi, and the castle became their main stronghold.

-The location of Monternano[ known also with the names of Montennano, Mortennano and Montennana], on the border between the territories of the Sienese and Florentine Republics, was of great strategical importance: in the middle of the southern crags of the mountains that from the Chianti slope down in the Val d'Elsa,over a rocky spur overlooking the stream Strolla, the castle exercised the control of two important medieval roads of communication like the Francigena, in the underlying Val d'Elsa, and the Strada di Giogoli, in the Chianti.
+The location of Monternano [known also by the names Montennano, Mortennano and Montennana] on the border between the territories of the Sienese and Florentine Republics was of great strategic importance.
+In the middle of the southern crags of the mountains, from the Chianti slope down in the Val d'Elsa, over a rocky spur overlooking the stream Strolla, the castle exercised control over two important medieval roads of communication, the Francigena, in the underlying Val d'Elsa and the Strada di Giogoli in the Chianti.